gmongaras/MetaU_Capstone/README.md

        3. A heart for each fortune is either red, if the used has liked the fortune, or black, if the user has not liked the fortune.
        4. Single tapping on a fortune will go into the [detailed view](#fortune-detailed-view) of that fortune.
        5. Double tapping on a fortue will like or unlike it and will add or unadd the fortune to the user's liked list.
-  2. <b>Text Search:<b> Allows the user to search for any fortunes they own by text.
+  2. <b>Text Search:</b> Allows the user to search for any fortunes they own by text.
      - <b>Features:</b>
        1. The user can enter some text in the search bar and press enter or search to search through all their fortunes for the given text they entered.
        2. Upon searching, if fortunes were found, they will be displayed.
 If no fortunes were found, error text will be displayed.